The Shipping Law Review: Decommissioning in the United Kingdom

-Given the increasing frequency and complexity of the decommissioning operations that are being carried out, there has been an attempt by the industry to provide guidance and standardisation in relation to the contracts that govern such operations.
+Given the increasing frequency and complexity of the decommissioning operations that are being carried out, there has been an attempt by the industry to provide guidance and standardisation in relation to the contracts that govern these operations.
 With this said, this is very much a new area and the documentary framework is accordingly in its relative infancy.
 Many of the projects that have been undertaken have been on bespoke terms put forward by the operator.
 Depending on the commercial bargaining power of the parties, it may be that a contractor is able to push back on some of the fundamental terms as they will invariably be drafted in favour of the operator.
 As with any contract, the parties should both seek legal advice in relation to the specific terms to understand the extent and entirety of their exposure.

 The BIMCO drafting subcommittee, made up of expert legal, insurance and technical practitioners in the area, has developed the DISMANTLECON contract to grapple with the significant challenges and peculiarities associated with a decommissioning project.

-The two-part form adopted for the DISMANTLECON contract is reminiscent of the other documents in the BIMCO pro forma suite.
-The foundations of the contract are based on the WRECKSTAGE 2010 contract with amendments reflecting the specific nature of the project.
-The contract is intended to be used for a wide variety of structures (pipelines, topsides, mattresses, etc.) but not for the plugging and abandonment of wells, nor for the onshore disposal, which remains with the operator to deal with as the contract ends at the time of delivery.
+The two-part form adopted for this contract is reminiscent of the other documents in the BIMCO pro forma suite.
+The foundations of the contract are based on the WRECKSTAGE 2010 contract, with amendments reflecting the specific nature of the project.
+The contract is intended to be used for a wide variety of structures (pipelines, topsides, mattresses, etc) but not for the plugging and abandonment of wells, nor for onshore disposal, which remains with the operator to deal with as the contract ends at the time of delivery.
 Throughout the contract, title remains with the operator and is not transferred to the contractor.
 This reflects the obligation on the operator under the PA98.
 It is anticipated that an amended version of BIMCO's RECYCLECON will be modified for use with onshore disposal to allow users the option of extending the services by contract to deal with full disposal of the property.

-A further important principle adopted in DISMANTLECON is an offshore 'knock-for-knock' liability and indemnity regime, whereby each party takes responsibility for loss, damage or injury to their people and property in certain situations regardless of cause.
+A further important principle adopted in DISMANTLECON is an offshore knock-for-knock liability and indemnity regime, whereby each party takes responsibility for loss, damage or injury to their people and property in certain situations, regardless of cause.

-Finally, DISMANTLECON uses adjudication as a form of fast track interim dispute resolution with the intention of avoiding delay and reducing costs.
+Finally, DISMANTLECON uses adjudication as a form of fast-track interim dispute resolution with the intention of avoiding delay and reducing costs.

 Some operators may consider taking out a decommissioning all risks (DAR) policy for the duration of the project.
-In such circumstances, a contractor should also consider what additional cover might be needed over and above the operator's DAR insurance arrangements.
+In these circumstances, a contractor should also consider what additional cover might be needed over and above the operator's DAR insurance arrangements.

 Decommissioning in the North Sea presents a significant opportunity for the offshore marine contracting community at a time when the oil and gas industry has been hit particularly hard by a number of factors.
 It is also an interesting and developing area of law that will be subject to significant scrutiny and change in the coming years since the nature of the work will inevitably generate a significant number of legal problems.
-To mitigate the possibility for potential disputes, careful drafting and allocation of risks in the contract together with insurance can undoubtedly make a difference and help to avoid complications for the parties involved further down the road.
+To mitigate the possibility for potential disputes, careful drafting and allocation of risks in the contract together with insurance can undoubtedly make a difference and help to avoid complications for the parties involved in the future.